w3security/cli/help/cli-commands/monitor.md

 For options you can use with `--unmanaged` see [Options for scanning using `--unmanaged`](https://docs.w3security.io/w3security-cli/commands/monitor#options-for-scanning-using-unmanaged)

-For more information see [Snyk for C/C++](https://docs.w3security.io/products/w3security-open-source/language-and-package-manager-support/w3security-for-c-c++)
+For more information see [w3security for C/C++](https://docs.w3security.io/products/w3security-open-source/language-and-package-manager-support/w3security-for-c-c++)

 ### `--ignore-policy`